 Another alternative is to provide the proverbial “carrot” in the form of incentives instead of the “stick” of regulatory mandates.
 Flournoy thinks that common law incentives could spur near-term action such as through buyouts at fixed property values when the mean high-tide line reaches a certain point.
 Landowners are guaranteed the buyout only if they agree to comply with conditions, such as granting a rolling easement for public beach access.

-The workshop under development by Flournoy and Ankersen will deploy scenario analysis to evaluate possible future events by considering alternative outcomes.
+The workshop developed by Flournoy and Ankersen deployed scenario analysis to evaluate possible future events by considering alternative outcomes.
 Large corporations, government agencies and non-governmental organizations have used scenario analysis to inform decisions and planning in the face of uncertainties.

 For the academics, it will “broaden our thinking about possible outcomes in light of these uncertainties,” Flournoy said.

-She and Ankersen are designing parameters for the workshop by working with the Florida Climate Institute, a multi-disciplinary network of national and international research and public organizations, scientists and individuals that are hosted at the University of Florida.
-The workshop is funded by the Florida Sea Grant and the Frederick and Victoria Leonhardt Family Endowment for Law to the UF Law Environmental and Land Use Law Program.
+For the workshop, Flournoy and Ankersen brought legal scholars from Florida and other coastal states, such as California, Virginia and North Carolina, as well as experts in the fields of land use planning, economics, coastal engineering, policy and governance.
+She and Ankersen worked with the Florida Climate Institute, a multi-disciplinary network of national and international research and public organizations, scientists and individuals that are hosted at the University of Florida.
+The workshop was funded by the Florida Sea Grant and the Frederick and Victoria Leonhardt Family Endowment for Law to the UF Law Environmental and Land Use Law Program.